JonmarCorpuz/SecondBrain/Networking - Data Storage.md

 * Block storage architecture provides multiple paths to the data by decoupling data from user environments
 * Well-suited for applications requiring rapid read/write capabilities

+## File Storage
+File storage is a storage technology that stores data in files and organizes them into folders, which are then organized into directories and subdirectories

+* A user needs to specify the full file path from the directory down to the specific folder and file name to locate a file
+* Well-suited for storing and organizing structured, transactional data and manageable data volumes

 ## Object Storage

 Object storage is storage technology that manages and manipulates data as distinct units called "objects"